bibleexchange/courses/poetry/en/301_proverbs-character.md

 ## Righteousness

 The book of Proverbs is not just a list of natural and moralistic rules, but these rules were founded on religion and a belief in God.
 The whole of Israel's society and government was permeated by a belief in God.
 Because of this, righteousness is an important characteristic in the book of Proverbs.

-> Proverbs 10:6–7&mdash;Blessings are upon the head of the just:
-> But violence covereth the mouth of the wicked.
-> The memory of the just is blessed:
-> But the name of the wicked shall rot.
+Read Proverbs 10:6–7.

 ## Steadfastness/Perseverance